 Leg cramps are common and most common in the calf muscles.
 They can occur in any muscle group.
 The cause is not known in most cases.
-However, some medications and diseases sometimes cause leg cramps.
+However, some medications and diseases can cause leg cramps.
 Regular calf stretching exercises may prevent leg cramps.
-Quinine tablets may be advised as a last resort if you have cramps regularly.
+Quinine tablets may be advised as a last resort if the cramps occur regularly.

 What causes leg cramps?